 Clyde stopped climbing.
 Sweat dripped off of his arms.
 It felt like someone had poured a glass of foul water down his back and his groin was wet.

 "Your...your uncle?" he asked.
+Clyde started up again, but more slowly.
 He could see the guy below now.
 He was climbing with little effort, about two flights below now.

 Clyde wasn't moving now.
 He was frozen in place.
 Feet like magnetized metal, affixed permanently to this steel staircase.
-The guy was only one flight away now.
+The guy was only one flight below now.
 Maybe he could make a run past him, when he got to this landing.
 He looked up, but the top seemed too far away.
 Round and round it went.
 He checked his phone again.
 Dead.
+He smacked it.
+Nothing.

 Then Clyde ran upwards.
 Heart racing.
 Pressure building in his head.
 Jaws giving him a funny tingle and nausea chumming his gut.